choeypn/SEIRmodelforCOVID19/README.md

 # Project2-CSCI474

-*nat edited
-Research project for WWU's CSCI 474 Bioinformatics course regarding the correlation of social distancing measures, age, and health conditions on the spread and impact of the virus on a population.
+Research project for WWU's CSCI 474 Spring 2020 Bioinformatics course regarding the correlation of social distancing measures, age, and health conditions on the spread and impact of the virus on a population.

 ## Usage:
 `python3 modelV3.py`